 Your supervisor or another Employer representative will meet with you and verbally state their expectations for corrective action going forward.
 They will warn you that any further misconduct could result in more severe forms of discipline.
 This is normally the first level of discipline imposed for minor workplace conduct.

 In a letter of reprimand, your supervisor or another Employer representative will detail the nature of the misconduct, and their expectations for corrective action going forward.
 You will receive a copy, and a copy will be placed in your personnel file.
 The Employer may rely on it later to justify more severe penalties if further misconduct occurs.

-The Employer may impose an unpaid suspension that could range from one day to 20 days.
+The Employer may impose an unpaid suspension that could range from one day to multiple days.
 Your supervisor or another Employer representative will also give you a formal letter of reprimand indicating that you have been suspended without pay and outlining your supervisor’s expectations for corrective action going forward.
 A copy of this letter will be placed in your personnel file and the Employer may rely on it later to justify more severe penalties if further misconduct occurs.

 This final step in discipline will only be imposed if the conduct is so serious that the Employer feels it necessary to sever your employment, or when prior attempts at corrective measures or progressive discipline have proven unsuccessful and you have shown no potential for rehabilitation.

 We recommend you take careful notes of any incident which you may think is disciplinary in nature, regardless if your Employer formally disciplines you or not.
 If you are unsure, please contact a Workplace Representative in the Ontario Health – Quality Unit.